-Its current account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.
+Its Cumberland Plus Current Account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.

 The scheme does offer cashback on spending with supported partners, however, including Marks and Spencer, Argos, Pizza Express, Debenhams, New Look and B&Q. While funds are segregated, they aren’t part of the UK compensation scheme.